upenn-acg/cis501/lab4-pipeline/lab4-pipeline.md

 + 1: reserved for the superscalar design; for this lab, never set test_stall to 1
 + 2: flushed due to misprediction or because the first real instruction hasn't made it through to the writeback stage yet
 + 3: stalled due to load-to-use penalty

 All other ports on the processor module are identical to your single-cycle implementation.

 `switch_data` and `led_data`: You may safely ignore these ports.
 They provide your processor with the states of the Zedboard's switches and allow you to control its LEDs.
 If you want to use these for your own testing, or just for fun, use the example debugging code from the `lc4_single.v` skeleton as a starting point.
 (Use of the display and LEDs is strictly optional.
 There are no points or extra credit associated with it.)

 ### General Advice

 Writing sub-modules: It is tempting to make one module for each pipeline stage and/or for each pipeline register.
 We recommend against this.
 A single, giant module is easier to debug because you can view all the signals in one big list in the debugger.
-Combinational loops are also somewhat liklier this way, which will cause the simulator to hang (`make synth` will catch such loops, however).
+Combinational loops are also somewhat likelier this way, which will cause the simulator to hang (`make synth` will catch such loops, however).

 Port/Wire Shadowing: Make sure you do not declare any wires with the same name as a port (equivalent to variable shadowing).
 By default, the synthesizer will issue a warning about this and ignore the second declaration.
 One good rule of thumb is to avoid any wire declarations that start with `o_`, `i_`, or `test_`.
 Reserve these prefixes for the ports.